chungyushao/chungyushao.github.io/_posts/finance/2017-03-19-financial-basic-terms.md

 * The bid-ask spread is essentially a negotiation in progress.
 To be successful, traders must be willing to take a stand and walk away in the bid-ask process through limit orders.
   * By executing a market order without concern for the bid-ask and without insisting on a limit, traders are essentially confirming another trader's bid, creating a return for that trader.

-# Payment for order flow
-* In financial markets payment for order flow refers to the compensation that a broker receives, not from its client, but from a third party that wants to influence how the broker routes client orders
-* Market makers such as dealers and securities exchanges are willing to pay a broker for the right to transact with that broker's clients because they believe those clients will be uninformed traders—retail or other investors who are trading because of emotion or the need to raise cash and not because they know an asset is misvalued.
-* By purchasing what it expects to be uninformed order flow, a market-maker can buy at the bid and sell at the ask with less risk of trading at a loss than with an informed trader who knows that the market is mispricing the security.
-* Thus, market-makers who pay for order flow can capture the spread while reducing the risk that the spread is too narrow to adequately compensate them for the risk of loss.

 # Market Maker
 * A market maker is a broker-dealer firm that assumes the risk of holding a certain number of shares of a particular security in order to facilitate the trading of that security.
 * Each market maker competes for customer order flow by displaying buy and sell quotations for a guaranteed number of shares, and once an order is received from a buyer, the market maker immediately sells from its own inventory or seeks an offsetting order.
 * The Nasdaq is the prime example of an operation of market makers, given that there are more than 500 member firms that act as Nasdaq market makers, keeping the financial markets running efficiently.
 * All market makers are compensated for the risk of holding assets.
 The risk they face is a decline in the value of a security after it has been purchased from a seller and before it's sold to a buyer.
 Therefore, market makers charge a spread on each security that they cover.
 This is known as the bid-ask spread and is extremely common in financial transactions.

-# Electronic Communication Network (ECN)
-* An electronic communication network (ECN) is an automated system that matches buy and sell orders for securities.
-It connects major brokerages and individual traders so they can trade directly between themselves without going through a middleman and make it possible for investors in different geographic locations to quickly and easily trade with each other.
-* ECNs are computer-based systems that display the best available bid and ask quotes from multiple market participants, and then automatically match and execute orders.
-They not only facilitate trading on major exchanges during market hours, they are also used for after-hours trading and foreign currency trading.
-ECNs allow for automated trading, passive order matching and speedy execution.

 # Liquidity Rebates
 * Most exchanges have adopted a “maker-taker model” for subsidizing the provision of stock liquidity.
 In this model, investors and traders who put in limit orders typically receive a small rebate from the exchange upon execution of their orders because they are regarded as having contributed to liquidity in the stock, i.e. they are liquidity “makers.”
 * Conversely, those who put in market orders are regarded as “takers” of liquidity and are charged a modest fee by the exchange for their orders.
 While the rebates are typically fractions of a cent per share, they can add up to significant amounts over the millions of shares traded daily by high-frequency traders.
 Many HFT firms employ trading strategies specifically designed to capture as much of the liquidity rebates as possible.

-# Pinging
-* buy-side firms use algorithmic trading systems to break up large orders into much smaller ones and feed them steadily into the market so as to reduce the market impact of large orders.
-In order to detect the presence of such large orders, HFT firms place bids and offers in 100-share lots for every listed stock.

-* Once a firm gets a “ping” (i.e. the HFT’s small order is executed) or series of pings that alerts the HFT to the presence of a large buy-side order, it may engage in a predatory trading activity that ensures it a nearly risk-free profit at the expense of the buy-sider, who will end up receiving an unfavorable price for its large order.
-Pinging has been likened to “baiting” by some influential market players, since its sole purpose is to lure institutions with large orders to reveal their hand.

 # Arbitrage (套利)
 > 套利並不是一種長期投資策略，而是一種賺取短暫異常價差的短期交易策略。